Campaign voter CRM

 Is CA Voter a generic CRM?

-No. It includes voter CRM features, but it is focused on voter-file workflow, targeting, canvassing, and voter-level follow-up.
+No. It includes voter CRM features, but it is focused on voter-file workflow, targeting, canvassing, and voter-level follow-up — not donor management, event management, or general supporter relationships.

 Can field responses update voter CRM records?

 Yes.
-Notes, survey answers, support status, and follow-up status can stay attached to voter records.
+Notes, survey answers, support status, and follow-up status from canvassing or phone-bank work attach directly to the voter record and are available before the next contact.

 Should campaigns still use a fundraising CRM?